mu-ni/memo/bq/14principles.md

-- Tell me about a time when you invented something/Tell me a time when you created an innovative product/Most challenging project? that is exactly my current project, major contributor I started my current project one year ago from scratch idea from my manager, he worked with deliver team for a long time, and know their requirements last 6 months, only one developer(me), recently, aother 2 developers joined notice that it is hard for deliver team to deliver a model to customer smoothly pyspark - java, cost at least one week for development, with many errors We want to develop a system that make model on production without any modification we schedule some workshops for sharing our ideas with data scientist and collect opinions from them
+- Tell me about a time when you invented something/Tell me a time when you created an innovative product/Most challenging project? that is exactly my current project, major contributor I started my current project one year ago from scratch idea from my manager, he worked with delivery team for a long time, and know their requirements last 6 months, only one developer(me), recently, aother 2 developers joined notice that it is hard for delivery team to deliver a model to customer smoothly pyspark - java, cost at least one week for development, with many errors We want to develop a system that make model on production without any modification we schedule some workshops for sharing our ideas with data scientist and collect opinions from them